linhtpham09/cipc/README.md

 ## CIPC - Economic Justice Analysis
-June-August 2021
+June-August 2021 <br><br>
-Made by Linh Pham for the California Immmigrant Policy Center

-## V1 August 8, 2021
+Made by Linh Pham for the California Immmigrant Policy Center <br> <br> Version 1 August 8, 2021

 ## Links

 - To interact with the data [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/linhtpham09/cipc/main?filepath=cipc_ca.ipynb)
-- To access the story/report
+- To access the story/report: To be published

 ## Files and their descriptions:
 - README.md, this description page